Gohla/pie/tutorial/src/3_min_sound/5_overlap/index.md

 In a non-incremental setting, the last writer wins by overwriting (or appending to) the file.
 Does this behaviour also occur in our incremental build system?

-Unfortunately, this is not always the case in our incremental build system, because we can `require` individual tasks.
+Unfortunately, this is not always the case in our incremental build system, because we can `require` individual tasks in a specific order that would cause an inconsistency, making the first writer win.
 This is a bit tricky to explain without an example, so we will first add some testing tasks and write a test that showcases the problem.
 In this section, we will continue with: